jason-kerney/blog/_posts/2021/2021-05-07-failed-retro.md

 ### Bad Actor

-This does not count.
 A bad actor, is an environment issue.
-Why is the bad actor still employed?
+If the person is honestly a bad actor why are they still employed?
 Why are they a bad actor?
 Very few people are actually intentionally bad actors, and if you have someone who is a bad actor during retrospectives, it is likely they are bad actors in other ways also.

+### Team Change.

+This is also an environment issue, but one that is often overlooked.
+Every time team membership changes, a lot of unspoken things change.
+Unspoken roles on the team change, the very way the team communicates change.
+Things get overlooked, and new boundaries must be found.
+Any one of these things can cause a retrospective to fail.
+So don't forget that it takes a while to learn how to be a team again after a person leaves or joins a team.

 ### Despite Best Effort, Never Succeeded